samwarnick/samwarnick.com/_content/posts/2020-12-14-digital-minimalism.md

 ---
 title: "Digital Minimalism, by Cal Newport"
 date: 2020-12-14
-description: "I read Digital Minimalism, by Cal Newport."
+description: "I read Digital Minimalism, by Cal Newport.
+Using your phone less seems like a good idea."
 categories: [books]
 ---